-Our purpose at South Island School is to raise consciousness in our school community about the way individuals make a difference in a complex world.
+Our purpose at South Island School is to recognise the ways in which we, as individuals, can make a difference to the world around us.
 Our learning philosophy and environment promote freedom of thought, expression and action.
-We educate all students to develop their skills and their deep learning so they can make informed decisions and take action responsibly.
+We educate all students socially, emotionally and academically to help them make informed decisions and take action responsibly.

-We believe that individual success will be demonstrated when our students are happy, resilient and curious thinkers who thrive in an inclusive, resourceful and compassionate community.
-Our aim is to offer the opportunities and the guidance for them to become honest, responsible and courageous citizens.
-We want all of our actions as a community to promote learning and the holistic concept of sustainable futures.
+We believe that individual success will be demonstrated when our students are happy, adaptable and curious thinkers who thrive in an inclusive, diverse, and compassionate community.
+Our aim is to offer the opportunities and guidance for them to become honest, responsible and courageous global citizens.
+We want all of our actions as a community to promote learning, diversity, equity and inclusion, and the holistic concept of sustainable futures.

-South Island School is a rich and diverse community.
-We seek at all times to raise a consciousness of the inter-connectedness of the world and our place within it.
-We strive to promote freedom of thought, leading to actions that have personal meaning and local or global significance.
-Students are encouraged, through the curriculum and in their day-to-day school lives, to develop their international mindedness and an appreciation that there are many different perspectives from which to view our human existence.
+South Island School is a culturally rich, internationally-minded community.
+We strive to promote freedom of thought, leading to actions that have personal, local and global significance.
+Students are encouraged, through the curriculum and their day-to-day school lives, to develop their international mindedness and develop a deeper appreciation of different perspectives.

-As we reflect in our Making a Difference philosophy, education for internationalism continues outside the classroom with the intention that providing diverse learning environments allows students to value the world as the ultimate context for their learning.
-The great majority of our extra curricular activities (for example, Model United Nations and TEDx) and our MaD Service trips (to countries such as Laos, Thailand, the Philippines and China) provide students with the opportunity to engage in cross-cultural perspectives and issues.
-Teachers at South Island School understand the importance of supporting students to comprehend and act on needs that may be far from their geographical context – but at the same time not to neglect human and intercultural issues within their own environment where inequities and misunderstandings continue to exist.
+Accordingly, our Making a Difference philosophy helps students explore what diversity, internationalism and intercultural understanding mean on a global scale.
+Our Making a difference (MaD) Service trips to countries such as Laos, Thailand, the Philippines and China, as well as the vast majority of our extra curricular activities (for example, Model United Nations (MUN), Pride Council and TEDx) provide students with the opportunity to engage with cross-cultural, social and economic perspectives and issues.
+Teachers at South Island School understand the importance of supporting students to comprehend and act on needs that may be far from their geographical context – but at the same time to not neglect human and intercultural issues within their own environment where inequities may continue to persist.

 The IB Learner Profile

-Our School Philosophy merges completely with the intentions of the IB Learner Profile (see diagram).
+Our School Philosophy closely aligns with the IB Learner Profile (see diagram below).
 We see the Learner Profile as the aspirational ‘end’ and the IB Approaches to Learning (ATLs) and Service Outcomes as the means to that end.
-We intend that a graduating SIS student will have a personal profile which shows progress and personal development again all ten elements of the Learner Profile.
-We do not see that the Learner Profile is a tool, in itself, for measuring progress but that it is a summation of all of the experiences that an SIS leaner is exposed to during a school life.
-The three strands of our curricular offer – academic, pastoral and Values in Action and the personal portfolio that a student will build against each of these three organisers is the tangible record of progression and achievement towards the aspirations of the Learner Profile.
+We expect each graduating student to have a personal profile to display progress and personal development in all ten elements of the Learner Profile.
+We see the Learner Profile as a summation of all of the experiences that an SIS learner is exposed to rather than merely a progress measurement tool.
+The three strands of our curricular offer – Academic, Pastoral and Values in Action – and the personal portfolio that a student will build against each of these three organisers, is the tangible record of progression and achievement towards the aspirations of the Learner Profile.

 - We work to nurture ourselves, our society and our planet and take personal responsibility for a sustainable future